General Health & Wellness

 Online General Health & Wellness Programs

-In the 2019-2020 academic year, 211 schools offered some type of general health and wellness program.
+In 2020-2021, 222 schools offered a health and wellness program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|